Arai Te Tonga – the most sacred marae in Rarotonga

-Main site of Rarotonga
+The main site of Rarotonga

 Obviously, the main marae of the Rarotonga island was the marae owned by ruling family – Makea.
 Their sanctuary – Arai Te Tonga – was as public as it may be: the main road of the island went through it.
-Ariki of Makea (you still manage to follow the terminology of Polynesian civilisation?) was living next to the Ara Metua road some 100 m to the east from marae and there, next to the road and facing it, were aligned stone seats used for ceremonies by the representatives of other families of island.
+Ariki of Makea (you still manage to follow the terminology of Polynesian civilization?) was living next to the Ara Metua road some 100 m to the east from marae and there, next to the road and facing it, were aligned stone seats used for ceremonies by the representatives of other families of the island.

 Arai Te Tonga – the sanctuary itself – still exists and consists of many very important parts.

 One part is platform – some 3.5 m long, 2 m wide, 0.2 m high.
 It is a base of the wooden structure where during the ceremonies was main ariki.
 Unfortunately, nothing remains of this building.
 Other features are stone seats along the road (other seats, not the ones next to the house of ariki).
 On one the main ariki received gifts with the priest sitting next to him.
 One of the basalt slabs was maringi-toto – here were laid the heads of human victims sacrificed to gods.

 Important stone is tau-makeva – nearly 2 m tall, a bit inclined basalt slab, reportedly brought from Hawaii.
 Here was approved new ariki – this man was lifted up on the top of stone – and afterwards carried south to another marae.

 At least until the beginning of the 20th century in Arai Te Tonga was growing also enormous utu tree (Barringtonia asiatica), which, according to local stories, was growing here already in 1250 AD.
 Nowadays only a large stump of this tree remains.